Pregnancy Disability Leave Law in California: A Guide to PDL

 Even though most employers follow the law, employees are often worried about the consequences of pursuing a claim against their employer.
 But it is important to understand that employers may not wrongfully terminate or take adverse employment actions against their employees simply because they opposed the employer’s violations of the law.94

-Similarly, an employee who has suffered a violation of California’s maternity leave laws has a right to file a complaint, testify, or assist in any proceeding in an pregnancy discrimination claim against their employer.
+Similarly, an employee who has suffered a violation of California’s maternity leave laws has a right to file a complaint, testify, or assist in any proceeding in a pregnancy discrimination claim against their employer.
 The employer may not retaliate against them for doing so.95

 The Next Step: Talk to a Lawyer

 Employees who experience legal violations in the workplace should never have to suffer alone.
 Having an attorney on your side can provide important benefits to both you and your family.
-In many cases, there are no upfront costs to hire a lawyer—they will instead take a percentage of whatever they can win for you.
+In many cases, there are no upfront costs to hire a lawyer, who will instead take a percentage of whatever they can win for you.

 References